 The insignia on a girl's uniform are a record of her accomplishments as a Girl Scout.
 Insignia is the general term for all official items that girls and adults can wear on their uniforms.
 Girl Scout insignia are broken into four categories:

-- Emblems: Girl Scouts of the USA, council, troop membership, and identification insignia.
-Includes such items as Girl Scout Membership pins, troop crests, and the council identification strip.
+Emblems: Girl Scouts of the USA, council, troop membership, and identification insignia.
+This includes such items as Girl Scout Membership pins, troop crests, and the council identification strip.

 Earned Age-Level Awards: Earned by completing requirements or demonstrating understanding of a concept, as outlined in Girl Scout age-level program books.
 Includes Brownie Girl Scout Try-Its, Junior Girl Scout badges, Interest Project awards, leadership awards and charms.

 Additional Awards: Earned through requirements determined by GSUSA or by other organizations.
 This iIncludes Girl Scout lifesaving and Religious Awards and the President's Award for Community Service.

 Participation Patches and Pins: Supplementary insignia developed at the national or council level with a focus on participation.
 Some come with companion activity booklets.
 Includes American Flag Patch, fun patches, Issues for Girl Scouts patches, and the World Thinking Day Patch.